 You could give them foods that contain omega-3 fats such as:

-- Fish, including salmon, tuna, mackerel, halibut, herring, trout
+- Fish, including cod liver, salmon, tuna, sardines, mackerel, halibut, herring, trout

 - Chia seeds

 - Soy beans